 Our manufacturing processes rely on many materials, including silicon, gallium arsenide and indium phosphide wafers, copper lead frames, precious and rare earth metals, mold compound, ceramic packages and various chemicals and gases.
-We purchase a significant portion of our semiconductor materials and finished goods used in our products from a few materials providers, some of which are single source suppliers.
-During the fiscal quarter ended February 4, 2018, we purchased approximately two-thirds of the materials for our manufacturing processes from five materials providers.
+We purchase a significant portion of our semiconductor materials, components and finished goods used in our products from a few materials providers, some of which are single source suppliers.
+During the two fiscal quarters ended May 6, 2018, we purchased approximately two-thirds of the materials for our manufacturing processes from five materials providers.
 Substantially all of our purchases are on a purchase order basis, and we do not generally have long-term contracts with our materials providers.
 Suppliers may extend lead times, limit supplies or increase prices due to commodity price increases, capacity constraints or other factors, which may lead to interruption of supply or increased demand in the industry.
-In the event that we cannot timely obtain sufficient quantities of materials or at reasonable prices, the quality of the material deteriorates or we are not able to pass on higher materials or energy costs to our customers, our business, financial condition and results of operations could be adversely impacted.
+In the event that we cannot timely obtain sufficient quantities of materials or energy costs to our customers, our business, financial condition and results of operations could be adversely impacted.